-If you’ve landed on the Natracare website, it’s likely that you’re a green-minded person, so we’ve come up with a few guides to eco-friendly gift giving which we hope you find useful.
+If you’ve landed here, it’s likely that you’re a green-minded person, so we’ve come up with a few guides to eco-friendly gift giving which we hope you find useful.

 The amount of wrapping paper thrown away at Christmas in the UK alone would wrap around the equator 9 times.
 That doesn’t even account for what’s inside the wrapping paper!
 Imagine all of the plastic and energy used to create the gifts that are exchanged each year in the UK.

 Here you’ll find some low-impact, low-cost and carbon-neutral options for showing the people you love that you care for them, without damaging the environment, or blowing the bank!

 Who doesn’t love food and drink?
 If you want to give somebody a gift that they will truly savour, make them something tasty.
 Think biscuits, cakes, or mince pies.
 If your gift recipient doesn’t have a sweet tooth, then how about a savoury spice blend, or a jar of something you’ve pickled?